Dub Techno Tutorial

 I’m a big fan of artists like Echospace, Basic Channel, and DJ Pete.
 Dub production techniques in techno have seen a resurgence in the last ten years as the modern Berghain sound has boomed.
 For this dub techno tutorial we use sounds, instruments and effects that come with Live Suite 10 so there’s no need to download anything extra.

-Here is what we’ll be making….
+Here is the complete dub techno loop/section we’ll be making….
 The track builds up to 0:30 when the chord and it’s derived bass come in together, (you might need headphones for this one!)

 How to make Dub Techno…